drone4770/LockBox/README.md

 # LockBox
-An software for creating a remotely controlled LockBox using ESP32, a solenoid lock and other sensors.
+A software for creating a remotely controlled LockBox using ESP32, a solenoid lock and other sensors.

 Now with Chaster.app integration